 All requests that we receive under the Freedom of Information Act will be dealt with promptly, and we will aim to respond no later than 20 working days after we receive the request.

 Please note that we may charge a fee for providing you with the information, to cover the costs of printing, photocopying and postage.
 We will let you know if a fee applies to your request.

 We may not be able to release all information that is requested.
 There are 23 classes of exempt information defined in the Freedom of Information Act such as personal data and commercially sensitive data.
 If we are unable to supply you with the information, we will let you know and explain which exemption applies and why we cannot give you the information.

 All personal information provided to Derbyshire Dales District Council will be held and treated in confidence in accordance with the Data Protection Act 1998.
 It will only be used for the purpose it was given.
-Some personal data may be shared with trusted partners such as Serco and Arvato to enable the Council to respond your request.
+Some personal data may be shared with trusted partners such as Serco and Chesterfield Borough Council to enable the Council to respond your request.